Comparison

 Frequently Asked Questions

-For daytime privacy and heat control, yes.
-One-way reflective film provides complete daytime privacy and significant heat rejection.
-However, reflective privacy film reverses at night when interior lights are on, so you will still want curtains or blinds for nighttime privacy in bedrooms and living areas.
-Many homeowners use film for performance and add light sheers for nighttime coverage and decorative purposes.
+For daytime heat rejection, UV protection, and privacy, yes.
+One-way reflective film provides complete daytime privacy and significant heat rejection without blocking light or views.
+Reflective privacy film reduces in effectiveness at night when interior lights are on, so light sheer curtains are useful for evening privacy in bedrooms and living areas.
+Many homeowners use film as the primary solution and add sheers for nighttime use only.

-This is actually the approach we recommend.
-Window film handles heat rejection and UV protection at the glass surface, while curtains or sheers provide decorative softness and nighttime privacy.
-The film does the heavy thermal lifting, so your curtains can be lighter and more decorative rather than heavy thermal drapes — saving you money on curtain fabric and making rooms feel more open.
+This is the combination we most commonly recommend.
+Window film handles heat rejection and UV protection at the glass surface.
+Curtains or sheers provide decorative softness and nighttime privacy.
+The film does the thermal work, so your curtains can be lighter and more decorative rather than heavy thermal drapes.
+Many UAE homeowners using this approach spend significantly less on curtain fabric because the film removes the need for thermally lined drapes.

-Motorised blinds offer convenience and light control but cost significantly more than window film — AED 15,000-40,000 for a full villa.
-They also require electrical installation, occasional motor servicing, and still do not reject heat as effectively as film.
-Window film at AED 4,000-12,000 provides better thermal performance with zero maintenance.
+Motorised blinds offer convenience and light control but cost AED 15,000-40,000 for a full villa, require electrical installation, and still do not reject heat as effectively as film.
+Window film at AED 4,000-12,000 provides better thermal performance with zero maintenance and zero operational management.
 If budget allows, combining film with motorised sheers gives the best of both worlds.

 Yes.
 UV-blocking window film filters out 99% of UV radiation, which is the primary cause of fabric fading.
 Curtains behind window film last significantly longer and retain their colour better than curtains on untreated glass.
-This is another way that window film saves money over time — by extending the life of your other furnishings, including the curtains themselves.
+This is another financial benefit of film: it extends the replacement cycle of every fabric element in the room, including the curtains themselves.

 Still have questions?
 We're here to help.